hendalage/personality-trait/README.md

 # Project File Details

+We have seperated code in to tasks.
+All files can run individually.
+All output .csv files save inside Results folder.
+All source data sets are inside the Datasets folder.

-main.py -> Used to pre-process raw data (HP1, HP2, HP3)
+task1 and task1_part2 -> Used to pre-process raw data (HP1, HP2, HP3)

-cosm.py -> Find the cosine similarity

-big5_predict.py -> To find the aggregated personality

-PCA.py -> To perform Principal component analysis
+task2 and task2_part2_pca -> To perform Principal component analysis

-sntiment.py -> To perform Sentimental analysis
+task3_cosine_sim -> Find the cosine similarity

 task5.py -> Find the personality of each sentence and the character

 task6.py -> Find the personality of each person sum of all results

 task6_1 -> Find the cosine similarity between sum of each person personality and against each sentence and the standard deviation

+task7_sentimental_analysis -> To perform Sentimental analysis